Free Dutch forces: In the West Indies

 The Dutch presence in the Caribbean and South America was minimal.
 The Netherlands West Indies included the possessions of Aruba, Bonaire, Curaçao, Saba, and Sint Eustatius and Sint Maarten.
 Just to the south lay Surinam.
 At the Netherlands' entrance into the war in 1940, the West Indies was only defended by local police and militia.
 The only Dutch naval vessel stationed there was the sloop Van Kinsbergen.
 Surinam was protected by a single 200-strong company of Army infantry, supplemented by a militia rifle company and an old station ship.

 Aruba and Curaçao were home to important oil refineries, therefore the two islands were placed under British protection on 10 May 1940.
 Surinam was one of the most important bauxite suppliers.
-Aluminium was vital to the American air plane industry.
+Aluminium was vital to the American airplane industry.
 In September 1941, President Franklin D. Roosevelt offered American troops to help protect the colony.
 In November 1941, the first 1,000 American troops arrived in Paramaribo.
 In 1942, protection of Aruba and Curaçao was transferred to the United States.

 In 1942 funding was made available in Surinam for coastal artillery and conscription.
 Conscripted soldiers in Surinam and the West Indies formed national guard units, called Schutterij.
 Hundreds of conscripts served as anti-aircraft gunners on merchant and navy vessels during the war, of whom dozens were killed.
 Volunteers joined the Civic Guard (Burgerwacht) in the West Indies and the City and Country Guard (Stad en Landwacht) in Surinam.
 By then a Dutch motor whaleboat patrolled Aruba while Curaçao was defended by several light craft.
 The latter were detached for use as convoy escorts in July 1942.